Accurate measurements are crucial when it comes to installing shingles on a roof. Proper

 planes, while hip roofs have four or more.
 Each roof plane may require a

-• Once you have gathered this information, you can use a roofing
+different number of shingles depending on its size and dimensions. - Once you have gathered this information, you can use a roofing

 calculator or a shingle estimating tool to determine the quantity of